ElinaBoman/rps2/README.md

 * There will be a return button next to the home button so the user allways can revisit the rule-area once inside the game.
 * The winner of each round will hava a winner declaration inside the game-area instead of a window.alert.
 * Give the game more colors in the background with pictures of the rock and paper images to make it more appiling and playful.
 * Add audio to buttons inside game and mute function.
+* In the future there will be better game functions so that when the user hits the Reset score button, the remaining rounds of the game will also be reset.

 ## Technologies used
 - HTML